Anne Klein (politician): Politics and professional life

 Between 1983 and 1984 Anne Klein worked as a research assistant for the Green Party group in the Bundestag (West German parliament).
 It was the first time the party's candidates had been elected to the assembly.
 She worked particularly closely with Waltraud Schoppe und Petra Kelly.
 The policy area on which she focused covered "women, antidiscrimintation and social affairs".
 With other women she worked on the party's first draft for an "anti-discrimination law", which some years later - albeit with further changes - was introduced in the Bundestag.
 Anne Klein's principal objectives with this work were to anchor feminist policies within the Green Party's strategy and to build up the role of women in framing party policy.

 The results of the Berlin city region elections on 29 January 1989 were inconclusive.
-Following lengthy coaliation negotiations Walter Momper of the SPD emerged as Governing Mayor of what at that stage was still West Berlin.
+Following lengthy coalition negotiations Walter Momper of the SPD emerged as Governing Mayor of what at that stage was still West Berlin.
 Anne Klein accepted an invitation to join his ministerial team in the Senate of Berlin.
 Although she was not actually a senator, she was co-opted as a "non-party candidate for the Berlin Green Party".
 Her portfolio covered "Women, young people and the family" ("Frauen, Jugend und Familie").
 Anne Klein, who was already known for her feminist views and whose own same-sex partnership was no secret, attracted mixed headlines when she set up in her department an office for same-sex lifestyles.
 She was able to provide a hitherto unprecedented degree of financial security for the "Wildwasser project" which supports women who have suffered sexual abuse as children.
 On her initiative sanctuaries were created for women and girls who found themselves in crisis and fell into prostitution.
 She also took steps to ensure that women seeking refuge in the city's women's shelters should not be required to pay for their accommodation there.